maitrix-org/llm-reasoners/README.md

     </details>

 ## News
 - Feb.
+21, 2025: We have integrated Deepseek R1 ([example](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/LongCoT_Search/ProsQA)).
+Also check out our analysis of the search patterns of R1 ([thread](https://x.com/MaitrixOrg/status/1893017035753574799)).

+- Feb.
 6, 2025: Thrilled to introduce **ReasonerAgent** - A fully open source, ready-to-run agent that does research 🧐 in a web browser and answers your queries.
 Check out this [thread](https://x.com/MaitrixOrg/status/1887584291087098063), and explore the [code](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/ReasonerAgent-Web) here!
 - Jan.
 31, 2025: LLM Reasoners has integrated [SGLang](https://github.com/sgl-project/sglang).
 Enjoy 100x speed-up with a one-line change!
 New applications like PRM-guided search for inference-time scaling are also available.
 See more details in this [post](https://x.com/MaitrixOrg/status/1885387184557199857).
 - Dec.
 20, 2024: We now supported planning algorithms (MCTS, DFS/BFS, Beam Search) in web environments with [BrowserGym](https://github.com/ServiceNow/BrowserGym), check the [README](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/browsergym) to try out!